 I’ve never had a fear of missing out, what the kids these days refer to as FOMO.
 I really don’t know why this is.
 Growing up in a remote location you got used to the fact that stuff was happening elsewhere and you couldn’t be part of it.
 Growing up poor meant that there were things happening right in our own town that I couldn’t participate in because I didn’t have the money to be there for the thing when it happened.
 You will miss out on something.
 Accept this fact and move on.

-This insight alone does not make me an Iconoclast or a non-conformist.
-I aspire to rate a label of iconoclasm, the crusader bent on objecting to accepted norms and beliefs in all their forms simply to illustrate the failings of same, and I loathe the knee-jerk non-conformist when I meet one.
+This insight about FOMO does not make me an Iconoclast or a non-conformist all by itself.
+I aspire to rate a label of iconoclasm, the crusader bent on objecting to accepted norms and beliefs in all their forms simply to illustrate the failings of same; and I loathe the knee-jerk non-conformist when I meet one.
 The petty, childish “I won’t do it!” that never produces positive results.
-I’ve never had a group that I put myself firmly inside of that was more defined than trekkie, liberal, atheist or libertarian; and all of those labels aside from liberal are represented by people that I’ve strayed away from and don’t want to be part of anymore.
-An iconoclast crusading against the vanillafication of trekdom?
+I’ve never had a group that I put myself firmly inside of that was more defined than trekkie, liberal, atheist or libertarian, and all of those labels aside from liberal are represented by people that I’ve strayed away from and don’t want to be part of anymore.
+Could I be an iconoclast crusading against the vanillafication of trekdom?
+Maybe.

-Conservatives are so damned predictable.
+Conservatives afraid of being canceled?
+They are so damned predictable.
 They accuse everyone else of creating death panels, then continue sentencing the poor to an early death just as they traditionally always have done.
 They accuse liberals of creating political correctness, then pass laws making sure that only their political views are taught in school.
 They accuse the liberals of creating a cancel culture, then they set about canceling liberals left and right as they see fit.
 It never ends and it is never surprising.

-However, Conservatives are no longer satisfied with having created their own set of facts and their own news organizations that parrot the things they call politics but are in fact indistinguishable from the religious beliefs that they also claim.
-A broad spectrum of bullshit outlets that spew a carefully constructed view of the world that they won’t find troublesome.
+However, Conservatives are no longer satisfied with having created their own set of facts and their own news organizations that parrot the things they call politics.
+Things they call politics but are in fact the same religious beliefs that they also claim to be theirs alone.
+They maintain a broad spectrum of bullshit outlets that spew a carefully constructed view of the world that they won’t find troublesome.
 This is why we have such high percentages of Republicans that think that Donald Trump is still president right now, they have news outlets willing to tell them this comforting lie, day-in and day-out.

-This blog is frequently visited by my opinions about the need for there to be a journalistic standard of ethics that is enforced by law or by the authority of a licensing board.
-Opinions like this one:
+Because of this fact, the spoon-fed nature of their delusions, there needs to be a journalistic standard of ethics that is enforced by law or by the authority of a licensing board, an opinion I’ve aired before:

 It is a common concern.
 How can we continue on as a country or a people if we can’t agree on a set of facts?
 Donald Trump is not president.
 Do you know how I know this?
 Because he is in Mar-a-Lago living in a made-up world that he has the money to create around him.
 The benefits of being wealthy on paper.
 He is not president because someone else is sitting behind the resolute desk and that person now controls the US government.
 That person could squash Donald Trump like a bug if he so desired.